emmanuel-martinez-dev/v0-cli/README.md

 # v0 CLI

-A command-line tool for interacting with the v0 Platform API.
+A developer-friendly command-line tool to interact with the v0 Platform API.

 ## Installation